 Line 8 helps you calculate your mortgage interest deduction.
 If you paid mortgage interest or points during the tax year, you can probably find the total you paid on a Form 1098 from your mortgage lender.
 Line 9 considers interest you paid on a loan for an investment property.
-You will need to complete Form 4952 if you paid this type of interest.
+You will also need to complete Form 4952.
 Line 10 is for your total deduction from this section of the form.

 Line 11 is for the total charitable contributions you made in the form cash or a check and line 12 is for the value of your noncash gifts.
 Any individual donations worth more than $250 require a statement from the organization to prove the value of your donation.
 Any individual donations worth more than $500 require you to complete Form 8283 and attach it to your tax return.

-Line 13 is for any charitable contributions you’re carrying over from the previous year, and line 14 is where you add up your total deduction for this section.
+Line 13 is for any charitable contributions you’re carrying over from the previous year, such as when your donations from last year exceeded your annual deductible limit.
+Line 14 is where you add up your total deduction for this section.

-Line 15 is for losses you incurred from personal casualty or theft, but only if they occurred from a federally declared disaster.
+Line 15 is for losses you incurred as a result of personal property or real estate that was damaged or lost in a federally declared disaster area.
 You can only report individual casualty and theft losses that were worth more than $100.
-You total losses above that $100 limit must also be more than 10% of your AGI in order or you to claim any deduction.
+Your total losses above the $100 limit must also be more than 10% of your AGI in order for you to claim any deduction.
 You need to attach Form 4684 if you have any losses to report.

-If you have other major losses or payments for the year, they may qualify to itemize in this section.
-Line 16 is where you list what these expenses are and write their total value.
+If you have other major losses or payments for the year, they may qualify to be itemized in this section.
+Line 16 is where you list these expenses and write their total value.